lanl/dfnWorks/docs/_sources/intro.rst.txt

 highly recommended. pydfnworks calls various tools in the dfnWorks suite with the aim to provide a seamless workflow for scientific applications of dfnWorks.

 Obtaining dfnWorks
 ---------------------------
-dfnWorks can be downloaded from https://hub.docker.com/r/ees16/dfnworks

 dfnWorks can be downloaded from https://github.com/lanl/dfnWorks/

-v1.0 can be downloaded from https://github.com/dfnWorks/dfnWorks-Version1.0
+A docker container of dfnWorks can be downloaded from https://hub.docker.com/r/ees16/dfnworks

 Citing dfnWorks